Protecting Coos, Curry and Western Douglas Counties since 1910

 Burn Responsibly

 No burning is allowed of yard and/or household debris during fire season.
 CFPA does not issue permits during fire season.
-CFPA terminated Fire Season Monday October 9th, 2023 at 12:00 p.m.
+Fire Season 2024 is terminated as of Monday, October 21st, 2024 at 12:00 p.m.

 For more information, contact your nearest CFPA Office -